 The LLM in Environmental Law degree program is designed for students who have already earned a law degree and wish to pursue intensive study and practical training in environmental law.
 Students can complete the 30-credit program in as little as 12 months but can take up to five years to obtain their degree.
-The program is open to students who have graduated with a JD degree from a U.S. law school as well as students who have received a law degree from another country.
+Applications to Vermont Law School's LLM in Environmental Law program is open to any person who has completed a Juris Doctor (JD) from an ABA-accredited institution or the international first law degree equivalent.

 Vermont Law School offers LLM candidates over 50 courses in environmental law and policy—the widest range of courses offered by any law school in the world—giving students the opportunity to design a curriculum that matches their personal objectives.
 In addition, students can specialize in such areas as climate change, land use, natural resources, or water resources.
 Students in the LLM in Environmental Law program participate in a special LLM seminar focusing on advanced research topics in environmental law.
 Online learning opportunities are available for students who wish to pursue a LLM in Environmental Law.

 Location: Online, on-campus or a hybrid of both

 Credit Requirements: 30 credits

 Vermont Law School LLM graduates are the leaders, policymakers, and professionals our communities and our world most desperately need.
 LLM alumni careers include: